dreamcatcher-tech/network/Inbox/2024-07-06 1022 conflict status file.md

 >[!danger] Depends:

 Store this file that marks which files are diverged from master, so the AI can walk you thru them at an appropriate time, or when you call on them next.

+So we always take the users version, but we mark which files are different, and try coax them thru reconciling them.